Umbra-Team/umbra-website/layouts/partials/case_study.md

 Umbra is a browser-based code editing and evaluation tool for quickly and seamlessly collaborating on code in real time.

 Umbra makes it simple for remote collaborators to program together.
-The Umbra workflow setup consists of three steps:
+The workflow setup consists of three steps:

 1. Navigate to the Umbra homepage,